 PEIVDF provides their expert services – and the supplies required in the provision of these services – directly to the animals.
 That way, PEIVDF’s efforts directly benefit each animal on which we work.
 Facilities as a whole do not receive direct monetary benefit from the provision of PEIVDF services.

-PEIVDF had to postpone its 2018 missions to the following sanctuaries:
+PEIVDF has missions in the works to the following sanctuaries:

-Our 2019 mission season planning starts now!
-New missions will be announced starting in March, so watch this space and sign up for our newsletter in the sidebar to be the first to know when these missions are rescheduled and when the call for mission workers goes out!
+Our 2023 mission season planning is in full swing!
+New missions will be announced starting in February, so watch this space and sign up for our newsletter in the sidebar to be the first to know when these missions are rescheduled and when the call for mission workers goes out!

 To apply to attend any of our upcoming missions as they are scheduled, please fill out our VDWoB Worker Questionnaire and email it to firstname.lastname@example.org, if you haven’t already done so.
 Please indicate which mission you are applying to attend when sending.
 If we already have your completed VDWoB app, just send an email to the address above indicating which mission you are interested in attending.

 Are you AVDC or FAVD and interested in attending our missions?
-Contact us about possible discounted or waived tuition rates, or click below for more information.
+Contact us about possible discounted or waived tuition rates – click below for more information.3

 Exotic animal dentistry is quite different from domestic animal dentistry, and brings with it many challenges due to the differences across species in dental morphology, pathology, access to the affected teeth, etc. The hands-on training that PEIVDF provides mission attendees across multiple species is invaluable to those wishing to expand their experience and careers into the exotic.
 Additionally, the time spent on rescue ops is eligible for AVDC logging time, and so provides this additional value to attendees.